ywkim0606/CMA_Optimized_RL/README.md

 * [stable-baseline](https://stable-baselines.readthedocs.io/en/master/index.html)

 ## Result
-> Agents trained with hyperparameters optimzied by CMA-ES performs significantly better than the baseline DQN from [stable-baseline](https://stable-baselines.readthedocs.io/en/master/index.html)
+> Agents trained with hyperparameters optimzied by CMA-ES performs significantly better than the baseline DQN from [stable-baseline](https://stable-baselines.readthedocs.io/en/master/index.html).
+For more explanation refer to the poster `Tokyo_Tech_Poster.pdf`

 Go to the link to see the results yourself!
 * [Cartpole environment](https://www.youtube.com/watch?v=7nTh392Lwms)